Join StarRocks Community on Slack

 - Flat tables can contain more business data and are more understandable

-- Flat tables are convenient for single-table query, offering better service by avoiding data mingling
+- Flat tables are convenient for single-table queries, offering better service by avoiding data mingling

 Meanwhile, the flat table also makes it less flexible: